shutterstock_2339060709 (1) (1)

 Against a concern that the merged scheme could negatively impact the most innovative SMEs, there is a second ‘scheme’ or ‘rate’ for loss-making R&D intensive businesses, called the Enhanced R&D Intensive Support (ERIS) scheme.
 The ERIS rate equates to a credit rate of up to 27% and an ‘intensive’ SME is defined as an SME whose qualifying R&D expenditure represents 30% or more of their total expenditure.

-The HMRC guidance for the Enhanced R&D Intensive Support (ERIS) scheme is still being finalised.
-To find out how it might effect your business, contact us.
+To find out how HMRC guidance for the Enhanced R&D Intensive Support (ERIS) scheme might impact your business, contact us.

 To qualify for the Enhanced R&D Intensive Support Scheme companies will need to be: